LG V30 first impressions: A bigger and very noticeably better G6

-If your primary concern with the G6 earlier this year was that it simply didn't seem quite well-equipped enough, I can safely assure you that the V30 is LG's response.
+I'll cut to the chase: if your primary concern with the LG G6 was that it simply didn't seem like a proper flagship phone, I can safely assure you that the new V30 is.
 Its 6" QHD+ OLED display finally brings LG smartphones into the OLED era, though I do have my concerns with this screen even having only used the phone for under a day.
 The Snapdragon 835 processor is the best chipset Qualcomm has on offer, so that's an easy sell, and LG's included its Quad DAC in all models of the V30 for maximum audiophile authority (I, for one, am pleased the V30 has a headphone jack at all).
 The all metal and glass construction combined with a surprisingly low weight make the V30 feel premium and modern - I'd go so far as to say this is a significant visual refinement even upon what LG achieved with the already-handsome G6.

 LG has provided us a preproduction Korean version of the V30 for evaluation, and so far, I'm liking it.